 There’s a number of different routes available, including the degree path which is rising in popularity as reflected in the latest figures released by UCAS.
 As an example of someone who has taken this route, hear Caitlin’s story about graduating from Northumbria University and going on to work as a SAP consultant at Capgemini.

 The degree apprenticeship option is also proving popular, where you work and learn at the same time and gain a degree.
 Hear about Ashley’s Degree Apprenticeship journey studying at the University of Exeter while working at IBM.

 If you’re looking to find out more, make sure you do your research and choose a path supported by and engaging employers, ensuring you gain the skills and knowledge in demand.
-Tech is at the heart of any business role today and programmes should reflect that – providing a balanced mix of business, technical and interpersonal skills.
+Tech is at the heart of any business role today and programmes should reflect that – providing a balanced mix of business, technical and professional skills.

 The following sites will help you explore the options available in a wide variety of roles across all sectors.

 From hospitality, retail, creative and to healthcare, transport, and charities, the great thing about tech is that it is now more important than ever across every industry.